FernleafSystems/Shield-Security-for-WordPress/readme.txt

 == Description ==

 **No-Nonsense, No-Hype.
-Just Security Protection**.
+Just Good Security Protection**.
 Shield is the only NO-nonsense security solution that defends and protects your WordPress sites against hackers and malicious bots, of all types.
 With our exclusive, *no-need-for-captcha* security technology you can limit login attempts, block brute force attacks and prevent 100% bot comment SPAM.

 **Performance is critical**.
 Shield Security automatically blocks bad IP addresses while optimising performance so your WordPress site never slows down because of bloated security, with large IP lookup tables .